colebaril/spellbook/README.md

 visualization.
 Instead of re-writing code across projects, I can now summon my favorite utilities directly from this grimoire.

-## Features

-- Handy utility functions for everyday analysis 🧹

-- Custom ggplot2 themes (e.g. theme_parchment) styled with personality
-  📜

-- Color palettes and styling tools for consistent plots 🎨

-- Easy to expand as new “spells” are discovered ✍️

 ## Installation

 You can install the development version of spellbook from